legion-zver/utils/README.md

 # UnixTime

-Support in ORM such as GORM and marshaller to JSON to int64
+Support in ORM such as GORM (use int(11) by time) and marshaller to JSON to int64

 ## Example JSON